farahmikatii/FizzBuzz/README.md

 - [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.
+- structure of for loop is the same
+- condition must be in brackets
+- colon is replaced by curly brackets

 Tip: IntelliJ works just like PyCharm, so you can place breakpoints and step through the code using the debugger in the same way.
 You might find it informative to try stepping through the code to see what it is doing on a few iterations.